Winnipeg is the largest and most populated city within the Canadian province of Manitoba.

 Winnipeg is one of the more budget-friendly cities in Canada compared to the likes of Toronto.
 However, you’re still going to be spending quite a bit of money!

-It depends largely on your choice of accommodation and where you eat out.
+However, this depends largely on your choice of accommodation and where you eat out!

 Or, if you’d prefer to explore Winnipeg on your own you can purchase a self-guided tour.
 This is where you’ll download an audio recording on your smartphone, and listen to a guide as you explore at your own leisure.